The world has moved on.

 A group chat gives a different dynamic to a language exchange.
 Try it out!

 Once you start your WhatsApp language exchange, keep it up!
 Set reminders on your phone to chat with your partner regularly and talk about what’s going in your life to keep the conversation current.
+Use it in conjunction with other language learning apps and programs for maximum learning!

 Who knows?
 You could make a friend for life.